IS200ESELH2AAA - Exciter Selector Board

 Functional Description

 IS200ESELH2AAA is an Exciter Selector Board developed by GE.
 It is part of the GE Speedtronic EX2100 excitation system.
 It is mounted within the control rack of a power generation system.
-Its primary function is to interface with the master I/O (EMIO) board, from which it receives six logic-level gate pulse signals.
+Its primary function is to interface with the master I/O (EMIO) board, which receives six logic-level gate pulse signals.
 These signals are crucial for the system, operation as they dictate the timing and control of the excitation process.

 Features